tobey028/community-business-discovery-platform/README.md

 - Backend uses port 8000 (not 5000 - conflicts with macOS)
 - You need a MongoDB Atlas account (free tier works fine)
 - Business owners can only create one business per account
+- Images stored on Cloudinary (get free account at cloudinary.com)
 - File uploads limited to 5MB
 - JWT tokens expire after 30 days